 This type of treatment can also help improve a person’s mental state, including their self-image and mood.
-It should be noted that if diagnosed at or before teen years, a fertility evaluation should be done — ideally before starting testosterone — to see if there is any sperm that can be collected.
-Since most men with Klinefelter syndrome eventually lose the ability to make sperm, it’s most common that men with Klinefelter are considered infertile.
-Unfortunately, treating these men with testosterone doesn’t help.
+It should be noted that if diagnosed at or before teen years, a fertility evaluation should be done — ideally before starting testosterone — to see if there’s any sperm that can be collected.
+Since most people with Klinefelter syndrome eventually lose the ability to make sperm, they’re most commonly considered infertile.
+Unfortunately, treating them with testosterone doesn’t help.

 Those with Klinefelter syndrome may need help from a number of different therapists, including:

 Therapy can really help limit the impact of certain symptoms of Klinefelter syndrome.
 For example, physical therapy can help with muscle tone, while a speech and language therapist may be able to address speech issues.
 Behavioral and family therapy have both been shown to help people with Klinefelter syndrome and can help manage depression and/or anxiety, which are common.

 Children with Klinefelter syndrome may also need changes in the classroom to help them learn.
 Many children with this condition will qualify for special help in school to adapt the lessons in a way that works for them.
 It’s recommended that children be tested.
 It’s also recommended that children with Klinefelter get neuropsychological testing when they’re diagnosed and every few years to help identify learning challenges, and to guide the schools as to how to best help their learning.